Raghav-Deo/key-randomizer/README.md

-All the requirements of this tool are already satisfied in default python3 installation
+All the requirements of this tool are already satisfied in default python 3 installation